 2. Unique Shape

-SandBell grip strength Grabbing a SandBell closely resembles grabbing an opponent
+Grabbing a SandBell closely resembles grabbing an opponent

 Certain sports require the athlete to grip a solid handle such as a bat, racket or stick.
 But in many other sports, the athlete needs to grab and grip clothing or odd shaped objects (think martial arts, football or anything that involves climbing).
 SandBells, made from exceptionally, durable neoprene, most closely resemble these situations.
 Again this requires you to dig your fingers into the neoprene and grab a handful of sand and material just like if you were grabbing an opponent's uniform.